top of page

 Students commonly encounter the following challenges:

-• Despite their intelligence, creativity, and cleverness, many students express a dislike for reading and represent a lack of confidence in their academic abilities.
+• Despite being bright, creative, and clever, many students say they dislike reading and often lack confidence in their academic abilities.

-• While their writing reflects creativity, their spelling tends to be more inventive than accurate.
+• Their writing shows imagination, but their spelling is often more inventive than accurate.

 as a member of R.R.